 Configuring Windows LAPS:

-All policies are described in detail under LAPS-CSP | Microsoft Learn.
-The following Windows LAPS configuration serves as a suggestion and can be individually adapted and expanded.
+The following Windows LAPS configuration serves as a suggestion and can be customized and extended as needed.

 Retrieve Windows LAPS password